The prep and installation work adds significant cost per square foot.

 These types of epoxy floorings are not a solution to your mold and mildew problems in the basement as they claim.
 Again, their structure allows water to get down the cracks and crevices between the individual stones.
 Once the water gets in, there’s no easy way to get it out.

-As a result, it settles to the bottom of the flooring structure, much like what happens with carpeting in a basement, where it encourages mold and mildew—and the smells associated with them—to form.
-Eventually, this means the flooring itself can begin to weaken and crack.
-Such damage requires repair work at a significant cost.
-Oftentimes, the only solution is to completely remove the floor and replace it completely.
+As a result, it settles to the bottom of the natural stone flooring structure, much like what happens with carpeting in a basement, where it encourages mold and mildew—and the smells associated with them—to form.
+Eventually, this means the natural stone flooring itself can begin to weaken and crack.
+Natural stone peeling and natural stone cracking damages require repair work at a significant cost.
+Oftentimes, the only solution is to completely remove the natural stone flooring and replace it completely.

+If you live in Northeast Ohio for any length of time, you know how drastically the weather can change.
+Especially during the fall and spring, daily temperatures can sink to 20 and rise up to 80, and that is just how it goes.
+While people generally can adjust to major changes (even though they may complain about it), flooring coatings and sub-structures have a more difficult time.
 Any flooring system in a garage that allows water to settle into its structure cannot properly withstand the demands of Ohio’s weather.
-To explain, Ohio’s freeze and thaw cycles mean that any water lying within the floor will expand and contract as the temperatures rise and fall.
+To explain, Ohio’s freeze and thaw cycles mean that any water lying on the floor will expand and contract as the temperatures rise and fall.

 During cold days, the water expands and puts pressure on the stones.
 Then when the weather warms up, the water contracts, and the stones often are now loose.
-Once loose, stones can come out and leave more exposed areas that are even more susceptible to water damage.
-In the end, this reality means more repair costs.
+In the case of natural stone floors, once loose, stones can come out and leave more exposed areas that are even more susceptible to water damage.
+In the end, this reality means more repair costs for your natural stone epoxy floor.

 We Offer a Better Alternative to Natural Stone Flooring